Citadel of Tripoli: History

 In the years that followed, various Ottoman governors of Tripoli did restoration work on the citadel to suit their needs and with time the medieval crenelated battlements were destroyed in order to open sally ports for cannons.
-In the early 19th century, the citadel was extensively restored by the Ottoman governor of Tripoli Mustafa Agha Barbar.

 Very little of the original Crusader structure has survived until this day.
 The graves of a number of nameless Frankish knights, here and there, are the only bits of evidence today evocative of their presence on the heights of Tripoli's "Pilgrim's Mountain" many centuries ago.

-The Northern Lebanon & Akkar Museum
+North Lebanon & Akkar Museum

-The citadel houses the Northern Lebanon & Akkar Museum.
-The small museum has a noteworthy numismatic collection covering most periods from Hellenics to Ayyubids.
+The citadel houses the North Lebanon & Akkar Museum.
+The small museum has a numismatic collection covering most periods from the Hellenic to the Ayyubid one.